Reciprocal teaching: Current Uses

 Reciprocal teaching is also being adopted and researched in countries other than the United States.
 For example, Yu-Fen Yang of Taiwan conducted a study to develop a reciprocal teaching/learning strategy in remedial English reading classes.
-Yang's study concluded that "...students expressed that they observed and learned from the teacher’s or their peers’ externalization of strategy usage.
+Yang's study concluded that "...students expressed that they observed and learned from the teacher's or their peers’ externalization of strategy usage.
 Students’ reading progress in the remedial instruction incorporating the RT system was also identified by the pre- and post-tests.
 This study suggests that there may be benefits for teachers in encouraging students to interact with others in order to clarify and discuss comprehension questions and constantly monitor and regulate their own reading".

+Reciprocal teaching has also been implemented in Singaporean secondary schools.
+A SingTeach report by Ravinder Mohan Sharma describes a five-week implementation of reciprocal teaching in two upper-secondary English classes.
+The report also noted that students responded positively to the approach.

 In a 2008 study presented effective implementation of reciprocal teaching to students diagnosed with mild to moderate forms of disability.
 Within this group, ten percent of students had difficulty in learning due to Down Syndrome.
 The average of the participants was around eighteen years of age.
 The researchers, Miriam Alfassi, Itzhak Weiss, and Hefziba Lifshitz, developed a study based on Palincsar and Brown's design of reciprocal teaching for students who were considered academically too low for the complex skills of reading comprehension.
 The study compared two styles of teaching, remediation/direct instruction to Palincsar/Brown reciprocal teaching.
 After twelve weeks of instruction and assessments, reciprocal teaching was found to produce a greater success rate in improving the literacy skills in the participants with mild to moderate learning disabilities.
 After the study was completed, researchers recommended reciprocal teaching so that students are taught in an interactive environment that includes meaningful and connected texts.
 This research for the European Journal of Special Needs Education, promotes reciprocal teaching for its structure in dialogues and how students learn to apply those dialogues based on the reading taking place in instruction.